APCO- Empowering Artisans Since 1976

 The marketing and sales activities of APCO reached a pinnacle of Rs.
 254.71 crores during the year 2011-12 despite severe competition from mill-made and powerloom products.
-The performance of APCO during the last half of a decade in terms of procurement and sales activity is tabulated below.
+The performance of APCO during the last half of a decade in terms of procurement and sales set a new benchmark in the industry.

 With the emergence of powerlooms and machinery it has become a strenuous task to find an original handloom.
 So here are some authentic fool-proof methods to identify a handloom saree.